medusa-project/medusa-glacier/README.md

   - archive_ids - these are the archive ids as returned by Amazon Glacier, in a JSON array.
 Note that at present we only handle directories that are small enough to fit into a single amazon upload, about 40TB (a little less in practice because of the tar overhead), so this will always have one element only.

+delete_archive action:

+- Incoming parameters:

+  - archive_id - the Amazon Glacier archive id to be deleted

+And:

+- Outgoing parameters:

+  None